clecap/dante-wiki-production-old/README.md

 ## Installation

-The instructions here are meant for a Linux or a MacOS machine.
+The instructions here are meant for a Linux or a MacOS machine with a running docker installation.

 If you use a Windows machine you are yourself responsible for this mistake ;-)
 and should read https://programmerbear.com/why-microsoft-is-evil/